 About the Community Mental Health Masterplan

 Since 2012, the Agency for Integrated Care (AIC) has been appointed by the Ministry of Health (MOH) to develop the Community Mental Health (CMH) Masterplan.
-The plan focuses on working closely with the health, social and community care partners to build an integrated mental health network to better support for persons at risk/with mental health issues including dementia and their caregivers in the community.
+The plan focuses on working closely with the health, social and community care partners to build an integrated mental health network to better support for persons at risk of or living with mental health issues, including dementia, and their caregivers in the community.

 Building a Well-Connected Community Mental Health System to Support Residents Needs.png

-Mental Health in Primary Care is one of the programmes under the CMH Masterplan developed by AIC, together with MOH, which enables persons living with mental health issues and/or dementia to seek early treatment nearer to their homes and ensure that they are well-supported in the community.
+Mental Health in Primary Care is a CMH Masterplan developed by AIC and MOH.
+It enables persons living with mental health issues and/or dementia to seek early treatment nearer to their homes and ensure that they are well-supported in the community.

 Patients with mild to moderate mental health and chronic health conditions can seek holistic treatment at a nearby General Practitioner (GP) clinic or Polyclinics.
 The programme enables individuals to seek consultation, diagnosis and treatment close to home in a less stigmatising environment.